eschabell/openshift-install-demo/README.md

 ----------------------------------
 1. [Download and unzip.](https://github.com/eschabell/openshift-orign-demo/archive/master.zip)

-2. Add image to installs directory.
+2. Run 'init.sh' file.

-3. Run 'init.sh' file.
+3. Read and follow displayed instructions and enjoy OpenShift on your local machine!

-5. Enjoy installed all in one OpenShift on your laptop.
+Note: after a run of the demo installation, you will have a Vagrant enviornment installed based on openshift-install-demo.
+To re-run this demo install again, see output instructions to remove previous entries to avoid errors.

 Supporting Articles
 -------------------